peyman1987/NebulaOps/docs/INTERVIEW_STORY.md

 # Interview Story

-## 30-second pitch
+## 60-second pitch

-NebulaOps is a cloud-native workflow orchestration platform I built as a senior-level portfolio project.
-It uses Spring Boot microservices, Angular, MongoDB, Kafka, Docker, Kubernetes and Terraform.
-I focused on architecture, security, CI/CD, observability and AWS deployment readiness.
+NebulaOps is a cloud-native microservice platform built as a senior portfolio project.
+It uses Angular, Spring Boot, Go, MongoDB, RabbitMQ, Redis, Docker, Prometheus, Grafana, Helm, GitLab CI and Argo CD.
+The design focuses on clear service boundaries, a stable event-driven architecture, local developer productivity and deployment readiness.

 ## Architecture explanation

-I split the system into bounded contexts: Auth, Task, File and Notification.
-The API Gateway exposes a single entry point.
-Task operations emit events through Kafka, and Notification Service consumes them asynchronously.
-This keeps the user-facing API fast and decouples side effects.

-## Senior points to emphasize

-- I designed the service boundaries around business capabilities.
-- I used organization-based multi-tenancy to model SaaS behavior.
-- I separated runtime configuration from source code.
-- I prepared Kubernetes and Terraform assets for cloud deployment.
-- I documented production risks and improvements.
-- I included observability considerations from the beginning.

-## Trade-offs

-For the portfolio version, I kept the implementation simple enough to run locally.
-In production I would add centralized identity, stricter RBAC, externalized secrets, network policies, dead-letter queues, tracing collectors and full integration tests.
+The frontend communicates with a Spring Cloud Gateway.
+The gateway routes traffic to domain services such as Auth, Task, File and Notification.
+Task Service persists data in MongoDB and publishes events to RabbitMQ.
+Consumers process asynchronous work, Redis supports cache-oriented access patterns, and Prometheus/Grafana provide observability.

-## Future evolution
+## Why RabbitMQ

-- Add OpenTelemetry traces end-to-end
-- Add Grafana dashboards as code
+RabbitMQ is a strong fit for this system because the platform needs durable work queues and event delivery, not large-scale log streaming.
+It is lighter to run locally, easier to inspect through the management UI and appropriate for task/notification workflows.

+## What this project proves

+- ability to design a distributed architecture
+- ability to implement polyglot services
+- ability to operate a local cloud-native stack
+- ability to document engineering decisions professionally
-- Add ArgoCD GitOps deployment
+- ability to prepare Kubernetes and GitOps deployment assets
-- Add Helm charts
-- Add service mesh with Istio or Linkerd
-- Add AI assistant for task summarization

-## Author
+## Strong demo path

-**Peyman Eshghi Malayeri**
-Email: peyman_em@yahoo.com
-Project Year: 2024
+1. Start the system with Docker Compose.
+2. Open the animated architecture diagram.
+3. Show the frontend dashboard.
+4. Call APIs through the gateway.
+5. Inspect RabbitMQ queues.
+6. Show Prometheus targets.
+7. Show Grafana dashboards.
+8. Explain Helm and Argo CD delivery.